 Having an emergency preparedness plan is necessary for dealing with the aftermath of a storm.
 At the same time, bankers must also have a backup plan for their backup plan.

-American Banker recently hosted a panel of bankers — Bill Penney of Marine Bank & Trust, Beth Corum of Capital City Bank, Kyle Puchta of Regions Financial and Andy Lapierre of Frost Bank — who shared the lessons they learned from last year’s hurricane season.
+Bankers staring down Florence can learn from how others have responded to natural disasters.
+American Banker hosted a panel of bankers earlier this year — Bill Penney of Marine Bank & Trust, Beth Corum of Capital City Bank, Kyle Puchta of Regions Financial and Andy Lapierre of Frost Bank — who shared their lessons from last year’s hurricane season.

 Six of those follow.
-Applying these lessons could put banks in better shape to respond to storms and other types of disasters.
+Applying these lessons could put banks in better shape to respond to Florence and other types of disasters.